nus-cs2103-AY2021S1/tp/docs/UserGuide.md

   e.g. for a command with format `add-i n/NAME q/QUANTITY`, <br>
   replace `NAME` and `QUANTITY` with your input: `add-i n/Chicken q/10`.

 * In the format of commands, square brackets are to indicate optional fields.
-The square brackets are not necessary.<br>
+The fields in the square brackets are not mandatory to input.<br>
   e.g a command with format `n/NAME [t/TAG]` can be used as
   1. either `n/Chicken t/Poultry`
   2. or just `n/Chicken`